CrazyPegasus/ThinkPad-T580-Hackintosh/README.md

 # English Version
 # MacOS on Lenovo ThinkPad T580 (this guide also applies to P52s i7-8550u, 8250u should be general in theory, not T480s)

-This repository contains a sample configuration of 10.14, 10.15 running macOS (currently Mojave, Catalina, adapted Big Sur) on Lenovo ThinkPad T580
+This repository contains a sample configuration for 10.13 or later running macOS on a Lenovo ThinkPad T580
 -------------------------------------------------- ------------------------

 Machine configuration table and driving situation